By Mike Miller Updated January 19, 2023

 I will never forget the sickening feeling when we saw the explosion and realized at once that something had gone horribly wrong.

-None of us who saw that tragedy ever forgot it or felt the same about other rocket launches.
+None of us who saw that tragedy will ever forgot it or feel the same about other rocket launches.

 All seven people aboard the Challenger were killed in the explosion.

 I had an office in Satellite Beach back in the day and knew about quite a few of the pioneers featured in this film, including the narrator, Scotty Culp.